What is Oil Pulling and Does It Work?

-A health trend being talked about in both general health and dental health arenas is a process called Oil Pulling or simply using coconut or sesame oil as a daily mouthwash to improve a persons' overall health.
-Oil pulling has been practiced for thousands of years in some cultures as a folk remedy, but why has this age-old therapy resurfaced?
-Some say it may have something to do with the recent popularity of introducing non-hydrogenated coconut oil and other good saturated fats, back into our diet.
+A popular health trend talked about in both general health, and dental health arenas is a process called Oil Pulling or simply using coconut or other neutral oil as a mouthwash to improve a persons' overall health.
+Oil pulling has been in practice for thousands of years in some cultures as a folk remedy, but why has this age-old therapy resurfaced?
+Some say it may have something to do with the recent popularity and availability of non-hydrogenated coconut oil and other good saturated fats finding their way back into our shopping carts.
 When done for 20 minutes daily, this process of swishing is

-said to alleviate conditions such as headaches, migraines, asthma, acne, digestion issues and more.
-Also, according to recent, but narrow test cases, "pulling" as it's sometimes called can have a positive effect on people’s oral health with noticeable results in a few as six weeks of swishing these magical lipids.
+said to alleviate conditions such as headaches, migraines, asthma, acne, digestion issues, and more.
+Also, according to recent, but small test cases, "pulling" as it's sometimes called can have a positive effect on people’s oral health with noticeable results in a few as six weeks of swishing these magical lipids.
 Although most experienced health practitioners and skeptics would probably agree, this holistic approach will not stop headaches or detoxify the blood and is perhaps just another health fad.
 Still, it’s hard to ignore all the positive testimonials and hype surrounding oil pulling and oral hygiene.
 Are the results just a placebo, or do we have visual proof?
 Let’s take a closer look.
 Oral Health Benefits

 Why Coconut Oil?

 Coconut oil is a superfood used to sustain many cultures in Asia and the Pacific Islands for centuries.
 There have been claims that adding coconut oil to your lipid regimen can help minor problems such as promote a healthy gut and cure fungal issues such as athletes’ foot to more substantial claims such as a cancer preventative.
 When looking closer at what is in coconut oil, it is easy to see why it would have other benefits to oral health.
 For example, coconut oil contains Lauric Acid, which is proven to be antimicrobial that can kill bacteria, such as

 Plaque and Gingivitis

-Swishing with Chlorhexidine or coconut oil mouthwash will probably have similar results against fighting plaque and gingivitis, but one aspect of coconut or olive oil pulling seems to stand out–20 minutes per day.
+Swishing with Chlorhexidine or coconut oil will most likely have similar results against fighting plaque and gingivitis.
+Still, one aspect of oil pulling seems to stand out–20 minutes per day.
 Swishing for 20 minutes seems to be the norm for pulling loyalists, which is much longer than most people would swish with regular mouthwash.
 This extended time and the viscosity of the oil should help remove more food particles than a quick 30-second shot of Listerine after brushing.
 Some say that oil pulling works best for people prone to gingivitis and together with frequent teeth cleanings it can reduce or stop bleeding during flossing.
 This revelation is especially exciting for women with pregnancy-induced gingivitis or people seeking a natural alternative due to tooth sensitivity or allergies.

 How To Try Oil Pulling

 If you would like to try yourself, it definitely can’t hurt, but in no way should replace recommended dental products approved by your dentist and the ADA.
 Here’s how to do it:

-- Put about a tablespoon of oil in your mouth.
+Put about a tablespoon of oil in your mouth.

-- Swish the oil around your mouth for 20 minutes.
+Swish the oil around your mouth for 20 minutes.

-- Spit out the oil, and then brush your teeth.
+Spit out the oil, and then brush your teeth.

 If you use coconut oil, then you may have to let the oil soften for a few seconds because it maintains a solid form at room temperature.
 It is best to pull in the morning, on an empty stomach, to rid any bacteria before eating or drinking.
 As a time-saver, you can swish while in the shower; remember oil will cause havoc on your plumbing, so spit into a trashcan or disposable cup.
 It’s also important to spit out the oil and not swallow.
 You don’t want to consume all the bacteria you just removed, YUK!
 Happy pulling!